chironb/ADFOpus2025/README.md

 ![ADF Opus 2025 Logo](https://raw.githubusercontent.com/chironb/ADFOpus2025/refs/heads/main/ADF_Opus_2025_Logo.png?raw=true)

-ADF Opus is a free, Open-Source GPL v2 licenced, Windows application that lets you open, browse, and manage Amiga .ADF disk-images natively without an emulator.
+ADF Opus is a free, Open-Source GPL v2 licensed, Windows application that lets you open, browse, and manage Amiga .ADF disk-images natively without an emulator.
 With Greaseweazle support built-in you can read and write to real floppy disks with the compatible hardware and software.
 This new 2025 edition by Chiron Bramberger is a refresh and revive of this application for Windows users in 2025!

 ![ADF Opus 2025 Screenshot 1](https://raw.githubusercontent.com/chironb/ADFOpus2025/refs/heads/main/readme.png?raw=true)